alexwennerberg/alexwennerberg/README.md

 * [public inbox](https://lists.sr.ht/~aw/hi)

-Some of my projects are on https://git.alexwennerberg.com, which runs [mygit](https://github.com/alexwennerberg/mygit), a git server I designed.
+Some of my projects are on https://git.alexwennerberg.com